What. A. Game.

 The USA led the game 2-0 until the three minute mark in the third period, where Brianne Jenner finally cracked the goose egg for Canada.

 With less than a minute left in the game, 2010 hero Marie-Philip Poulin tied the game and sent the entire country into elation.

 It was a fantastic game, there's no other way of putting it.
 A tight checking affair that contained plenty of speed, skill, intensity.
-Jessie Vetter and Sharon Szabados were both called upon early, and often.
-Both goalies made a number of quality saves, but more-so Szabados who kept Canada in the game when it counted.
+Jessie Vetter and Shannon Szabados were both called upon early, and often.
+Both goalies made a number of quality saves, but more-so Szabados, who kept Canada in the game when it counted.